lewj85/PocketBach/README.md

 # PocketBach - by Jesse Lew

-## A program that records a melody, transcribes it, analyzes it, and composes a chorale or fugue with it.
+## A program that records a melody, transcribes it, analyzes it, composes a chorale or Baroque fugue with it, and creates both a MusicXML score and a pdf of it using a homemade LilyPond API.

 **Audio Recorder** - *Complete*